Why did the Northerner cross the road?

 Also, excellent wigs throughout.

 Periodically, I ask myself when was the last time I saw a northerner on stage.
 It’s often months in between occasions.
 If I ask myself when was the last time I saw a Scouser that wasn’t nicking something, I have to go back 3 and a half years to Educating Rita.
-You might argue that this isn’t the responsibility of the London theatres, as there are regional theatres that do this, and do it excellently.
+You might argue that this isn’t the responsibility of the London theatres as there are regional theatres that do this, and do it excellently.
 I beg to differ.
 The theatres in London have a status that privileges them.
 They get more money, and their reputations are more widely known.
 When that money is derived from taxes collected from all over the country, they have an obligation to represent the voices of those people.

 Not only is Road a piece of the Royal Court’s history, it does exactly this.
 It puts the voices of working class northerners in direct conversation with the audience.
 I think to argue against this because of the affluence of the audience, and the location of the theatre (there’s a sodding Hugo Boss next door) is a cop out.
 Does it feel like the audience is laughing at the people Road portrays?
 Occasionally.
-For what it’s worth it didn’t bother me nearly as much as the audience at Ink did.
+But for what it’s worth it didn’t bother me nearly as much as the audience at Ink did.

 But it does raise the question, why do they need to revive it?
 Why isn’t the Royal Court putting on new plays that are dealing with the lives of working class northerners today?
 They’re doing it next season too, going back to a 35 year old play in Rita, Sue and Bob Too instead of commissioning new work.
 The only northern voices you hear are echoes from decades ago.